 For any foodie, Le Cordon Bleu Cooking School is a dream destination.
 The school's reputation is unmatched, and it is considered the most famous culinary school in the world.
 Located in Paris, France, Le Cordon Bleu has been training chefs since 1895 and has expanded to over 20 countries worldwide.

-Taking a cooking class at Le Cordon Bleu means learning from some of the best chefs in the world.
+taking a cooking class at Le Cordon Bleu means learning from some of the best chefs in the world.
 The school offers a variety of classes, from one-day workshops to full chef training programs.
 Students can choose from French cuisine classics, pastry classes, wine courses, and much more.

 One of the most exciting aspects of taking a cooking class at Le Cordon Bleu is the hands-on experience.
 Students work in modern, professional kitchens under the guidance of experienced chefs.
 The school also uses high-quality ingredients, ensuring that students are learning with the best materials possible.